tsatria03/CookyCraze/docks/readme.txt

 There are four ways to purchase in the bundle shop.

 The first is buying a bundle at a custom quantity.
 Select any bundle and you will be prompted for how many you want to buy.
 Type the exact number you want and confirm to buy precisely that many at the current price.

 The second is buying a bundle at the maximum quantity.
 When the purchase prompt appears, the maximum number you can currently afford is already filled in.
 Simply press enter without typing anything and the game buys as many as your budget allows in one transaction.
-The total cost shown in the menu is always per bundle, so the game multiplies that by your chosen quantity at checkout.

 The third is buying one of every affordable bundle at a custom quantity.
 At the bottom of each category is a buy one of every affordable bundle option, which appears whenever at least one bundle in the category is within your budget.
 Selecting it prompts you for how many of each you want to buy, and the game purchases that many of every affordable bundle in the category at once, skipping any you cannot afford.
-It reports which bundles were purchased, what stats you gained, and the total amount spent.

 The fourth is buying one of every affordable bundle at the maximum quantity.
-When the prompt appears, the maximum number of full passes through all affordable bundles you can currently afford is already filled in.
-Simply press enter without typing anything and the game buys as many of each affordable bundle as your budget allows in one transaction.
+When the prompt appears, the maximum number of full passes you can afford is already filled in.
+Simply press enter and the game buys as many of each affordable bundle as your budget allows.

 The key difference between bundles and the singles shop bulk buy is not price, but convenience.
-Bulk buying in the singles shop lets you buy large quantities of one specific item at a time, requiring you to navigate to each item separately if you want to upgrade multiple stats.
-A bundle packages a curated combination of stats into a single purchase, so you can upgrade auto cookies, manual cookies, and baking speed all at once without any extra navigation.
+A bundle packages a curated combination of stats into a single purchase, so you can upgrade multiple stats at once without extra navigation.
 The cost works out the same either way, since both use the singles shop prices as the foundation.

 The singles shop.
 Buy individual stat upgrades using your money.
 Three stats are available: auto cookies, manual cookies, and baking speed.